Funding opportunity

 Apply for funding to develop an interdisciplinary NetworkPlus to address research and innovation challenges necessary for increased UK-wide property flood resilience adoption and uptake, relevant to the recommendations identified in the FloodReady review, published in October 2025.

 The full economic cost (FEC) of your project can be up to £2.5 million.
-Engineering & Physical Sciences Research Council (EPSRC) will fund 80% of the FEC.
+Engineering and Physical Sciences Research Council (EPSRC) will fund 80% of the FEC.
 The duration of the award is up to three years.

 Who can apply